Uinyw/financetracker/pages/capabilities/capability_analysis_of_data.md

 # Capability Analysis of Data

-The Data Analyst is able to create data Reports, that show, how much was earned and spend in a specific timeframe for a certain account.
+`DataAnalyst` provides a user with the ability to generate data reports that show how much they have earned and spent in a given time period for a specific account.

-It also offers the function of Predictions, which predict the next expenses, and how much money has to be saved for that.
-Moreover, the predict function also is able to track how much is going to be spent in each category.
+It also offers a `Predication` feature that predicts the next expenses and how much money needs to be saved for them.
+In addition, the predication feature can also track how much is spent in each category.

+Another feature is `Pattern & Trends`.
-Another function is the Pattern&Trends option.
-This option shows current budgeting patterns, how much money is accumulated, how much is spend, and also for which product category.
-It also shows the saving rate.
+This feature shows current budgeting patterns, how much money is being saved, how much is being spent and also for which product category.
+It also shows the savings rate.

-The Improvement Analyst gives one recommendations, where to save the most amount of money.
-It also offers the function of tracking oneself with goals like "I want not to overspend my monthly budget".
+The `ImprovementAnalyst` gives recommendations on where a user can save the most money.
+It also provides the ability to track goals such as "I want to stay within my monthly budget".